cloudflare/serverless-action/README.md

 <b>File Structure</b>

-To utilize this action, your repo must include the CF Worker script to be deployed and a serverless.yml file.
+Your repo must include the CF Worker script to be deployed and a serverless.yml file.
 Your file structure should look like:

     .
     |- workerScript.js